JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

 !!! note "ATTEMPT vs. completion"
     Each operation produces a separate `ATTEMPT` entry when the user starts and a `SUCCESS`/`FAILURE`/`ABANDONED` entry when it resolves.
-An `ATTEMPT` with no matching completion means the user **dropped off** — which is what `dropOffRate` measures.
+An `ATTEMPT` with no matching entry is either a ceremony **still in flight** or one the user **dropped off** from — the two are not distinguishable at query time, which is why `dropOffRate`, computed as that residual, is an inference rather than a count.

 ### The three outcomes of an authentication ceremony

-Every assertion ceremony resolves to exactly one of three server-observable outcomes, recorded both as the `jansStatus` of its `jansFido2AuthnEntry` row and as a metrics entry status:
+With `recordAbandonedAssertions` enabled (the default), every assertion ceremony resolves to one of three server-observable outcomes, recorded both as the `jansStatus` of its `jansFido2AuthnEntry` row and as a metrics entry status.
+With it disabled, a lapsed ceremony stays `pending` and is deleted by normal cleanup, as it was before:

 | Outcome | `jansStatus` | Metric status | Meaning |
 |---|---|---|---|